-NVIH is now vaccinating ALL community members ages 16 and older who live or work in our service area counties.
+NVIH is now vaccinating ALL community members ages 12 and older who live or work in our service area counties.
 Vaccines can be administered during regular office visits.
 Service areas include Butte, Glenn, Tehama, Colusa, and Yolo counties.
-Please register using the link above or call 530-781-1447 to speak with a staff member.
+Please register using the link above.

 Links and PDF files